Websoft9Archive/ansible-onlyoffice/docs/solution-more.md

 * Log in ONLYOFFICE, open:【Settings】>【Integration】>【Document Service】and you can see the settings.
   ![ONLYOFFICE document service](https://libs.websoft9.com/Websoft9/DocsPicture/en/onlyoffice/onlyoffice-preview-websoft9.png)

-* Use local browser to access：*http://Internet IP:9002*, and get the notice that OnlyOffice Document Server is running.
+* Use local browser to access：*http://Cloud Server Internet IP:9002*, and get the notice that OnlyOffice Document Server is running.
    ![ONLYOFFICE document is running ](https://libs.websoft9.com/Websoft9/DocsPicture/en/onlyoffice/onlyoffice-dkisrunning-websoft9.png)

 > Please don't modify the default settings unless you want to replace it with other document service.

 ## Reset password

-There are two common measures to reset password for ONLYOFFICE: change password and forgot password.
+There are two common measures to reset password for ONLYOFFICE:

 ### Change password